TaitoUnited/react-native-template/docs/UPDATES.md

 ## Publishing an update

 We built a custom script to make it easier to publish updates.
 You can run the script `eas:update` to publish an update to the app.
+It will also take care of uploading source maps to sentry.

 The script will ask you for which environment you want to publish the update to (e.g. **Testing** or **Production**) and for a description of the update (e.g. _"Fixing the login issue"_), which will be helpful to know what was changed in the update when looking at the EAS dashboard.